Last Updated on

 How Can We Improve Emotional Intelligence?

-So, the real question is “How do we teach/learn emotional intelligence?”
+So, the real question is “How do we teach/learn EI?”
 Luckily, research has given us some answers to this question!

 Emotional Intelligence and Mindfulness

-Mindfulness is one such answer; we can use mindfulness to build and maintain our emotional intelligence through enhanced self-awareness and self-regulation.
+Mindfulness is one such answer; we can use mindfulness to build and maintain our EI through enhanced self-awareness and self-regulation.
 Mindfulness meditation has been shown to work wonders on reducing or eliminating your distress when faced with tense situations.

 4 Self-Assessment Tools